awsdocs/amazon-athena-user-guide/doc_source/cloudfront-logs.md

 ### To create the CloudFront table<a name="to-create-the-cf-table"></a>

 1. Copy and paste the following DDL statement into the Athena console\.
-Modify the `LOCATION` for the S3 bucket that stores your logs\.
+Modify the `LOCATION` for the Amazon S3 bucket that stores your logs\.

    This query uses the [LazySimpleSerDe](lazy-simple-serde.md) by default and it is omitted\.